indiqusdocs/apiculus/docs/Subscribers/Networking/VirtualPrivateClouds/AboutVPCInstances/CreatingVPCSubnetsTiers.md

 ![Lb](img/Lb.png)

 :::note
-Only empty tiers can be deleted, which means that to delete a tier, ensure that there are no Instances and no NAT rule(s) associated with it.
+You can delete only the empty tiers, which means that in order to delete a tier, ensure that there are no Instances and no NAT rule(s) associated with it.
 :::